pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 >The :btn-icon:fa3-upload: Import vouchers: button lets you upload such a list after saving it from a different event.

 Do **not** mark buttons this way if you are not telling the user to click them.
 Put them in quotation marks instead.

-## Navigation Paths
+## Navigation paths

 Navigation paths start either from a placeholder ("Your Event") or from the dashboard.
 For consistency and accessibility reasons, use this formatting for all navigation paths.
 You can insert icons at any point in the path.
 Close it with `:`.
 Use ` → ` (AltGr + i) between each step.
-Do not forget the spaces around the arrow.
+Put spaces before and after the arrow symbol.
 Paths starting from the dashboard automatically begin with an arrow pointing to the first element.

 Examples: